 Dean: I never trust a guy who wears a sweater.

-- Blood Magic: A vampire who has not fed can be cured by drinking the blood of the vampire who made her.
+- Blood Magic: A vampire who has not fed can be cured by drinking a mixture containing the blood of the vampire who made them.

 - Bond Villain Stupidity: After tying Sam to a chair, Victor waits for him to wake up from his head injury to explain his plan, allowing enough time for Dean and the teenagers to return.

 - Breather Episode: Only in Supernatural would an episode about a man who murders families to create orphans he can turn into child soldiers be considered something a little Lighter and Softer.

 - The Bus Came Back: Krissy, who was last seen in "Adventures In Babysitting" (S07, E11).